Police: Mother, child found dead in apparent murder-suicide

 FORT LAUDERDALE, Fla.
 (AP) — Authorities in Florida say a mother and her 9-year-old daughter have been found dead after a murder-suicide in Fort Lauderdale.

-Local news outlets report that detectives say a family member found the bodies of Ericka Joseph and her daughter Akili Joseph inside their home on Tuesday morning.
+Local news outlets report that detectives say a family member found the bodies of 46-year-old Ericka Joseph and her daughter, Akili Joseph, inside their home on Tuesday morning.

 Investigators believe Ericka Joseph shot and killed her daughter before turning the gun on herself.